-The SAT left and returned some time later with a cooler of coffee, needed for the long night.
-The SAT team remained until the Sniper Ambush Team arrived and deployed for the rest of the night.
+For the long night.
+The SAT team remained until the Sniper AmbushTeam arrived and deployed for the rest of the night.

-The things that sticks out in my mind from that night was:
+The things that stick out in my mind from that night was:

-- · The Korean on water point guard duty drove us crazy with his singing most of the night. - The mad-minute from the bridge 1 or 2 clicks South of us.
-My thoughts were if they had movement, their firing could drive the enemy towards our location. - · The discomfort of our comrades on the track.
+- The Korean on water point guard duty drove us crazy with his singing most of the night. - The mad minute from the bridge 1 or 2 clicks South of us.
+My thoughts were if they had movement, their firing could drive the enemy towards our location. - The discomfort of our comrades on the track.